Victims confront Larry Nassar in court: 'Little girls don't stay little forever'

 On the witness stand, Nassar kept his head down and his eyes closed, and covered his face with his hands throughout the morning proceedings.

+A number of victims said they suffered from self-doubt, anxiety, depression and post-traumatic stress disorder.
+Some said they or their loved ones harmed themselves because of Nassar's abuse.

+Stephens said her father committed suicide in 2016.
+She said she believes it stemmed from the shame and self-loathing her father felt when he realized that she was telling the truth about Nassar.

-Donna Markham said she took her 12-year-old daughter Chelsey to Nassar for medical treatment.
-On their drive home, Chelsey broke into tears, saying he put his ungloved fingers in her vagina even as Ms. Markham was in the room.
+Donna Markham, speaking in court, said she took her 12-year-old daughter Chelsey to Nassar for medical treatment years ago.
+On their drive home, Chelsey broke into tears, saying he put his ungloved fingers in her vagina even as her mother was in the room.

 The incident set Chelsey on a path toward depression and drugs, Markham said.
 She took her own life in 2009 at the age of 23.